utsavsonkar2005/Spotify-Web-Clone/README.md

 # Spotify Website Fullfunctional Clone

-A clone of the Spotify Website Website built using HTML, CSS, and JavaScript.
+A clone of the Spotify Website built using HTML, CSS, and JavaScript.
 This project replicates some functionalities and design of the original site for learning and educational purposes.

 ## Live Demo
 Currently not available